camballe/camballe/README.md

 <h1 align="center">Hey there!
 I'm <a href="https://enkambale.com">Enoch</a></h1>

 Full-stack dev here, building apps that are fast, reliable, and user-focused.
 Almost 5 years deep in the game with React, Next.js, Node, and TypeScript.
-I’m on Neovim (yes, on Arch btw) with Alacritty and zsh, and I’ll happily tweak my setup at 2 AM if it means better code flow.
+I’m on Neovim (yes, on Arch btw, with Hyprland too btw) with kitty and zsh, and I’ll happily tweak my setup at 2 AM if it means better code flow.

 I like tackling tough problems, optimizing for speed, and shipping features that actually matter to users.
 From frontends to backends, if it involves smart solutions and pushing limits, I’m all in.
 <br><br>